 Method Please provide a description or examples of how each instructional method will be used in this course.
-Lecture Demonstration Individualized instruction Show instructional videos Lecture Discussion Discussion Large group, small group, paired and self-reflee course content and lecture topics. ctive discussions regarding Participation Weekly Discussions, homework assignments, and readings Role Playing Videotaped/live practice interviews Experiential Guest speakers Collaborative/Team Facilitates group activities Facilitates group activities Self-exploration Interpretation of assessment instruments Interpretation of assessment instruments Individualized Study Individualized feedback on student work Activity Student presentations- pair/ share, small grou presentations on careers, colleges, time mana mindset.
-Student presentations- pair/ share, small group and large group presentations on careers, colleges, time management , bugeting and mindset.
-Methods of Evaluation Method Please provide a description or examples of how each evaluation method will be used in this course.
-Type of Assignment College level or pre-collegiate essays WRITING ASSIGNMENTS AND/OR PROFICIENCY DEMONSTRATION (skill-based courses) Compose a vocational autobiography and/or dream job description.
+Lecture Demonstration Individualized instruction Show instructional videos Lecture Discussion Discussion Large group, small group, paired and self-reflective discussions regarding course content and lecture topics.
+Participation Weekly Discussions, homework assignments, and readings Role Playing Videotaped/live practice interviews Experiential Guest speakers Collaborative/Team Facilitates group activities Self-exploration Interpretation of assessment instruments Individualized Study Individualized feedback on student work Activity Student presentations- pair/ share, small group and large group presentations on careers, colleges, time management, bugeting and mindset.

+Methods of Evaluation

+Method Please provide a description or examples of how each evaluation method will be used in this course.
+Type of Assignment College Level Essays WRITING ASSIGNMENTS AND/OR PROFICIENCY DEMONSTRATION (skill-based courses) Compose a vocational autobiography and/or dream job description.
 Compose a written description of personal accomplishments and/or work/life experience and skills.
 In and Out of Class Term or research papers Term or Research Paper Develop questions to gather information about a specific career through an informational interview and compose a detailed summary of what is learned from the interviewee.
 In and Out of Class Student participation/contribution Weekly online discussions In and Out of Class Mid-term and final evaluations Summative assessments of student portfolios.
-In and Out of Class

-Other

-Written assignments, journals, and a résumé.
+In and Out of Class Other Written assignments, journals, and a résumé.
 Classroom presentations.
 Participation in small group activities.
 Mock interview.
 Completing an informational interview.
 Participating in two hours of counseling to interpret the Myers-Briggs Type Indicator, Strong Interest Inventory, and the Career Beliefs Inventory.
 Completing career research on EUREKA.
 Participating in library instruction (online - databases and print) resources.
 In and Out of Class